-Domino is pre-installed with many common libraries, so we recommend that you first try running your code before doing the customizing your configuration.
+Domino is pre-installed with many common libraries, so we recommend that you first try running your code before customizing your configuration.
 If you need to, there are specific ways to add your own dependencies for...

 If you have more specialized dependencies, please let us know.